 Is Open Path Collective Legit?

-Yes!
-Open Path Collective is a legit resource that has been trusted by both therapists and clients.
+Yes, Open Path Collective is a legitimate resource that has been trusted by both therapists and clients.

 Can Open Path Collective Prescribe Medication?

-No, Open Path Collective does not list psychiatrists or medication management.
+No, Open Path Collective does not list psychiatrists or any way to access medication management.

 What States Does Open Path Collective Cover?